Contact Our Team

 Business Overview

-We are a boutique advisory firm led by Professor Elias Karakitsos of Imperial College, University of London, former Chief Economist and HM Treasury Advisor, with 40 years of experience in Strategic Decision-Making under Structural Shifts of the Global-Macro environment.
+We are a boutique advisory firm led by Professor Elias Karakitsos of Imperial College, University of London, former Chief Economist and HM Treasury Advisor, with 40 years of experience in strategic decision-making amidst structural shifts in the global-macro environment.

-Nepheli Karakitsos: covers macro analysis, government policies with a particular emphasis on China, its impact on the global economy and industries.
-She specialises in geopolitical developments, the regional fracturing of trade & supply chains as a result of ally shoring and US-China relations.
-She also follows the growing shift toward the emerging clean industries, green transition in energy policies, development of renewable energy & alternative fuels such as Ammonia & Methanol.
+Nepheli Karakitsos: covers macro analysis, government policies with a particular emphasis on China, and their impact on the global economy, world trade and industries.
+She also follows the growing shift towards emerging clean industries, the green transition in energy policies, development of renewable energy and alternative fuels such as Ammonia and Methanol.

 Gerasimos Paschalidis: focuses on in-depth analysis on commodity supply chains, prices & trade flows in industrial metals, agricultural products & energy commodities from mining, processing, to their final use in energy & industrial production.
 He also provides a macro analysis of India’s economy.